bogdanvuk/phd/source/efti.rst

 .. literalinclude:: code/selection.py
     :caption: The pseudo-code of the *selection()* function of the |algo| algorithm, that implement's the individual selection procedure

 Evolution is inherently an unpredictable process.
-It is akin to searching for the highest peak in the mountain range, but only being able to see ones immediate vicinity, i.e. not being able to peak at distant mountain tops that could guide ones exploration (see :num:`Figure #fig-oblique-dt-attrspace`).
+It is akin to searching for the highest peak in the mountain range, but only being able to see ones immediate vicinity, i.e. not being able to peak at distant mountain tops that could guide ones exploration (see :num:`Figure #fig-escape-local-optimum`).
 Simplest strategy for conquering the peak closest to ones current location is to always choose the path that leads upwards.
 This strategy is thus called the greedy hill-climbing strategy.
 However, there is no guarantee that the closest peak is in the same time the highest in the mountain range and it often is not.
-One example of such a peak is the peak marked by the letter A in the :num:`Figure #fig-oblique-dt-attrspace`, which is called the local maximum.
-It is maximum since all points in its neghborhood have lower elevation, but it is only local since there is a higher peak in our search space, namely B from the :num:`Figure #fig-oblique-dt-attrspace`.
-The greedy approach described above fails in finding a path from point A to point B, since there exist no monotonically uphill path connecting A to B. In order to get to point B the exploration has to first traverse through the regions with lower elevation, shown by an arrow in the :num:`Figure #fig-oblique-dt-attrspace`, in order to get to the base of the hill from which it can start movin up again.
+One example of such a peak is the peak marked by the letter A in the :num:`Figure #fig-escape-local-optimum`, which is called the local maximum.
+It is maximum since all points in its neghborhood have lower elevation, but it is only local since there is a higher peak in our search space, namely B from the :num:`Figure #fig-escape-local-optimum`.
+The greedy approach described above fails in finding a path from point A to point B, since there exist no monotonically uphill path connecting A to B. In order to get to point B the exploration has to first traverse through the regions with lower elevation, shown by an arrow in the :num:`Figure #fig-escape-local-optimum`, in order to get to the base of the hill from which it can start movin up again.

-.. _fig-oblique-dt-attrspace:
+.. _fig-escape-local-optimum:
 .. plot:: images/escape_local.py
     :bbox: tight
     :pad: -1.4